Steinheilig/DeepRL_Udacity/policy_based/Report.md

 The **agent learned to successfully solve the task**.
 It took around 36h hours on my local (CPU) machine to train until the >= 30 rewards on average (over 100 succeeeding episodes and averaged over all 20 agents) was achived.

 ## Third Attempt - DDPG (multi-agent env. / every nth step update of k epochs)
-Train in the multi-agent (20) environment with the DDPG algorithm - updating the newtork weights at every nth step for k epochs.
+Training in the multi-agent (20) environment with the DDPG algorithm - updating the newtork weights at every nth step for k epochs.
 The average score keeps increasing however the progress was constantly interrupted by problems with the Udacity Workspace.
 The connection was unstable, kernels were resetted and it was impossible to train for a long enough uninterruppted time span...
 Hyperparameter and network architecture optimization (or even testing the influence of a subset) was impossible and hyperparameter and NN architectures are kept similar compared to the first and second attempt (described in detail below). <br>